 LocationID: A standard and unique code, usually 13 digits, that identifies an individual stream, point, standing water body, supercode, hatchery, dam, or some other location.
-LocationID values for hatcheries should be made by concatenating the SiteLong and SiteLat fields (each to 4 decimal places, longitude in front, using NAD83), and for dams should be made by concatenating the Longitude and Latitude fields (4 decimal places, longitude in front, using NAD83).
+LocationID values for hatcheries should be made by concatenating the SiteLong and SiteLat fields (each to 4 decimal places, longitude in front, using NAD83/WGS84), and for dams should be made by concatenating the Longitude and Latitude fields (4 decimal places, longitude in front, using NAD83/WGS84).
 LocationID codes are unique: only one stream, flat water, supercode, point, hatchery, or dam can be represented by a LocationID.
 That is, two locations cannot share a LocationID even if they are of different location types.

 PointID: A standard and unique 13-digit code that identifies a point location that is not associated with a stream.
 These are often upland points not associated with any stream, or a location on a stream that has not yet tied to the hydrography.
 PointIDs are not created when data can instead be tied to a stream or lake or marine water body.
-To create a PointID, concatenate the decimal-degree longitude and latitude of the point (each to four decimal places, longitude in front, using NAD83), then remove negative signs and decimal points.
+To create a PointID, concatenate the decimal-degree longitude and latitude of the point (each to four decimal places, longitude in front, using NAD83/WGS84), then remove negative signs and decimal points.
 For example, a point at 47.923685 latitude and -118.089256 longitude would be assigned a PointID of "1180892479236".

+Production type: "Hatchery" fish are those resulting from spawning in a hatchery, while "Natural" fish are those resulting from spawning in the natural environment.
+Whether their parents were hatchery origin, natural origin, or a mix does not matter.

-Appendix E. Updating This StreamNet Data Exchange Standard Document
+Appendix E. Updating This StreamNet Data Exchange Standards Document

 (Back to table of contents)

 The purpose of this document is to serve as a guide to data managers and data entry personnel associated with the StreamNet project.
 Items in this document which represent changes from the previous version must be implemented in the databases and associated tools of data submitters, and of the regional StreamNet database managers.
 A number of tasks must be completed to fully implement a change to this document.
 A general, non-exhaustive outline of the tasks and procedures necessary for proposing and implementing changes to this document is shown in a companion document (.pdf format) entitled StreamNet Data Exchange Format: Development/Revision Procedure.
-This document is distributed with this exchange standard, and is also available at ftp://ftp.StreamNet.org/pub/StreamNet/Projman_files/ExchangeFormat/CurrentDraft.
+That document is distributed with this exchange standards document, and is also available at ftp://ftp.StreamNet.org/pub/StreamNet/Projman_files/ExchangeFormat/CurrentDraft.
 The file name is 'DES-Change-Process.pdf.'

 Appendix F. MS-Access 2010 Data Types